|

 Its a good example of the 'surface area' rates-kinetic

-factor for reactions involving a solid catalyst or reactant.
+factor for reactions involving a solid catalyst or reactant and silver

 -